 In 1999 and 2000, there was irrational exuberance around high technology stocks.
-By 1999, U.S. GDP growth was 5.1 percent in the third quarter and a whopping 7.1 percent in the fourth quarter.
+By 1999, U.S. GDP growth was 5.1% in the third quarter and a whopping 7.1% in the fourth quarter.
 In 2005 and 2006, the asset bubble was in housing.
-The economy grew 4.3 percent in the first quarter of 2005 and 4.9 percent in the first quarter of 2006.
-During both bubbles, GDP growth spiked above 3 percent for several quarters in a row.
+The economy grew 4.3% in the first quarter of 2005 and 4.9% in the first quarter of 2006.
+During both bubbles, GDP growth spiked above 3% for several quarters in a row.

-Healthy Rate of Growth Is 2 Percent to 3 Percent
+Healthy Rate of Growth Is 2% to 3%

-Economists agree the optimal GDP growth rate is greater than 2 percent but less than 4 percent.
+Economists agree the optimal GDP growth rate is greater than 2% but less than 4%.
 In between the 2001 recession and the 2008 recession, the annual economic growth rate was healthy:

 Obama Inherited an Unhealthy Economy

 In March 2009, the new president launched the Economic Stimulus Program to spur the economy into health.
 Before it could be implemented, the first two quarters in 2009 were still negative.
 They returned to positive territory in the third quarter.

 - Q1: -4.4%.

 - Q3: 1.5%.